openthread/ot-docs/site/en/reference/cli/concepts/udp.md

     options with `udp bind`, such as binding to a network interface, refer to [udp bind](https://openthread.io/reference/cli/commands#bbr_state#udp_bind).

-1. On Node 2, open a UDP socket.
+1. On Node 2, open the UDP socket.

     ```
     > udp open